Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Experimental Settings}

-\textbf{Dataset and Evaluated Metric.} We conducted our experiments on the Pascal VOC 2012 dataset~\cite{everingham2010pascal}, which includes 20 categories plus a background class.
-Typically, this dataset is augmented with the SBD dataset~\cite{hariharan2011semantic}, resulting in a total of 10,582 images with image-level annotations for training and 1,449 images for validation.
-For performance metric, we use mean Intersection-Over-Union (mIoU).
+\textbf{Dataset and Evaluated Metric.} We conducted our experiments on the Pascal VOC 2012 dataset~\cite{everingham2010pascal}, which comprises 20 distinct object categories along with an additional background class.
+This dataset is widely recognized for its challenging and diverse set of images, making it an ideal benchmark for semantic segmentation tasks.
+To further enhance the diversity and quantity of the training data, the Pascal VOC 2012 dataset is typically augmented with the SBD dataset~\cite{hariharan2011semantic}, resulting in a combined total of 10,582 images with image-level annotations for training and 1,449 images reserved for validation.

+For the evaluation of segmentation performance, we employ the mean Intersection-Over-Union (mIoU) as our primary metric.
+The mIoU is calculated by averaging the Intersection-Over-Union (IoU) scores across all categories, thereby providing a balanced measure of the model's accuracy in predicting object boundaries and regions across diverse classes.

-\textbf{Implementation Details.} In our experiments, we utilize the ViT-B/16 model as encoder.
-Images are resized to $384 \times 384$ during training~\cite{kolesnikov2016seed}, and we divide the image to $24\times 24$ patches with patch size 16.
-The model is trained with a batch size of 16 and for a maximum of 50 epochs using two NVIDIA 4090 GPUs.
-We employ the Adam optimizer and schedule the learning rate as follows: a learning rate of $10^{-3}$ for the initial two epochs, followed by training with a learning rate of $10^{-4}$ until convergence.
-The Top-K pooling maintain $k$ = 6 during training.
-During inference, the input images are scaled to $960\times 960$.
-For the semantic segmentation stage, we employed DeepLab V2~\cite{chen2018encoder} to train the model through dense pixel pseudo labels we get before.
-Finally, we refine the segmentation results using CRF~\cite{krahenbuhl2011efficient}.
+\textbf{Implementation Details.} In our experiments, we utilize the ViT-B/16 model as the encoder.
+The encoder is chosen for its proven capability in capturing rich visual representations.
+Images are resized to $384 \times 384$ during training~\cite{kolesnikov2016seed} to ensure a consistent input resolution, and then each image is divided into $24\times 24$ patches with patch size 16.
+This patch division allows the model to process the image as a sequence of tokens, enabling the transformer to effectively learn both local and global features through self-attention mechanisms.
+The model is trained with a batch size of 16 and for a maximum of 50 epochs using two NVIDIA 4090 GPUs, which provide the computational power required for efficient training.
+We employ the Adam optimizer, taking advantage of its adaptive learning rate adjustments to stabilize the training process.
+The learning rate is scheduled in two stages: a learning rate of $10^{-3}$ is used for the initial two epochs to quickly establish a good starting point, and then the learning rate is reduced to $10^{-4}$ for the remainder of the training until convergence.
+This strategy allows for rapid initial learning followed by fine-tuning of the model parameters.

+During training, Top-K pooling is applied with $k = 6$, which selectively aggregates the most significant activations, thereby focusing the model on the most informative regions of the feature maps.
+This helps to reduce noise and improve feature representation.
+During inference, the input images are scaled to $960\times 960$ to generate higher resolution predictions.
+For the semantic segmentation stage, we employed DeepLab V2~\cite{chen2018encoder} to further train the model using dense pixel pseudo labels generated in earlier stages.
+DeepLab V2 enhances the segmentation quality by leveraging atrous convolutions to capture multi-scale context.
+Finally, we refine the segmentation results using CRF~\cite{krahenbuhl2011efficient}, which improves the delineation of object boundaries by enforcing local consistency in the predicted labels.